sirjojo69/ioBroker.awattar/README.md

 ## aWATTar adapter for ioBroker

+This adapter reads the hourly prices for the coming day of the electricity provider <a href="https://www.awattar.de/" target="_blank"> aWATTar </a>
+for the hourly and hourly CAP tariffs.
+With this information you can then control when e.g. your electric car or the home storage should be charged (namely at the cheapest time).
+Since this provider offers its services only in Austria and Germany the detailed description is just in german.

 Dieser Adapter liest die Stunden Preise für den kommenden Tag des Stromanbieters <a href="https://www.awattar.de/" target="_blank">aWATTar</a>
 für die Tarife hourly und hourly CAP.
 Mit dieser Information kann man dann steuern wann z.b. das Elektroauto oder der Hausspeicher geladen werden soll (nämlich zur billigsten Zeit).